 Worthy Opponent: X-2 considers Eager Young Space Cadet to be this (and vice-versa) - they actually work together very well when something comes up to make them cooperate.

-Would Hurt a Child: Averted.
+Would Hurt a Child: Subverted.
 X-2 will threaten to harm a child, but the moment said child begins crying, he'll reassure them that it's just an empty threat.